nextstrain/nextclade_data/docs/dataset-curation-guide.md

 This guide explains how Nextclade datasets are structured and how to you can contribute or update datasets into the official Nextclade dataset collection.

-> ⚠️ If you are a user of Nextclade Web or Nextclade CLI and looking for documentation on how to use Nextclade, see [Nextclade user documentation](https://docs.nextstrain.org/projects/nextclade/en/stable/index.html) instead.

-> ⚠️ If you are looking for Nextclade software developer documentation, see [Nextclade developer guide](https://github.com/nextstrain/nextclade/blob/master/docs/dev/developer-guide.md) instead.

 > ⚠️ This guide serves for advanced Nextclade users and enthusiasts who want to create and maintain their own Nextclade datasets, e.g. to add a yet unsupported pathogen or strain.
 It assumes basic familiarity with Nextclade CLI and Nextclade Web and some experience with different datasets as a user.
 If you are not yet comfortable using Nextclade and want to learn more about Nextclade datasets, please refer to the [Nextclade user documentation](https://docs.nextstrain.org/projects/nextclade/en/stable/) first.

+> ⚠️ If you are looking for Nextclade software developer documentation, see [Nextclade developer guide](https://github.com/nextstrain/nextclade/blob/master/docs/dev/developer-guide.md) instead.

 > ⚠️ If you are looking for guidance on how to assemble a dataset from scratch and tweak its parameters for a particular virus, see [Nextclade dataset creation guide](dataset-creation-guide.md) instead.